-Every invention was first just an idea - someone’s good idea.
-That’s how they ALL begin.
-A sudden inspiration, or a well-thought-out solution, all those good ideas somehow got turned into something useful.
-Of course, not every good idea becomes an actual invention.
-And in fact, many of the good ones don't even get off the drawing board.
-But every invention that does get off that drawing board, has an interesting story behind it.
+Every invention was first just an idea…someone’s good idea.
+That’s how they all begin.
+Sometimes it's a sudden burst of inspiration, sometimes it's a long, well-thought-out process.
+But regardless of how they begin, the truth is, only a few of these good ideas get ever get off the drawing board.
+BUT... every invention that does get off that drawing board, has an interesting story behind it.

-The story of the Drummer's Wing Nut Wrench, begins in the 1980’s out of sheer necessity.
+The interesting story behind the Drummer's Wing Nut Wrench begins in the 1980’s out of sheer necessity.
 My name is Doug Berglund, and this is the story of the wrench.

 I looked everywhere and asked around, but nobody was selling a wrench that could firmly clamp down on both wings of a wing nut.
 Pliers can't do it, and using 2 drumsticks (you know what I'm talking about) just doesn't cut it.
-It's gripping BOTH wings at the same time that makes it a solid grip.
-Everyone I talked to seemed certain that they had seen one before, but no one knew where.
+What you need is a tool that can grip BOTH wings at the same time.
+THAT will make for a solid grip.
+THEN you can tighten or loosen things properly.
+But I couldn’t find one anywhere.
+Everyone I talked to seemed certain that a tool like that existed, but nobody remembered where they’d ever seen one, before.
 And no one could find one in their tool box or kitchen "junk drawer" at home.

-So I tried making my own wrench.
-After numerous drilling attempts, and close calls with an acetylene torch, I finally came up with a workable tool that could tighten and loosen bolts with certainty.
-The idea I had in my head, was now was a tool in my hand.
-Crude, but effective.
+So, I tried making my own wrench.
+And I actually did make one.
+And after numerous drilling attempts, and close calls with an acetylene torch, I finally came up with a workable tool that could actually tighten and loosen bolts with certainty.
+That good idea, was now was a tool – an invention.
+Crude, but surprisingly effective.

-Fast forward to 2013 when I saw a news report on 3D printing.
-I was amazed at the things those printers could do.
-To my surprise, I found out that the High School I teach at (you gotta have a steady gig) had a 3D printer in its Industrial Ed. department.
-I found a student who could draw up and write out the wrench in digital format.
+Fast forward to 2013 when I saw a news report on Additive Manufacturing (3D printing).
+I was amazed at all the things those printers could make.
+And then to my surprise, it turned out that we actually had a 3D printer in the Industrial Ed. department at the High School where I taught at (Meet the Inventor).
+I found a student who could draw up the wrench technically and write it out in digital format.
 We printed out some plastic prototypes (very cool), and the two of us presented the idea to a team of international patent lawyers.

 Enjoy the wrench.
 Play with confidence!